sueszli/notionSnapshot/README.md

 <br>

 > _Before using, keep in mind:_ \
-> The goal of this project is to keep the aesthetics – not to back your data up.
+> This project aims to generate look-alike copies of your Notion pages – not to back your data up.
-> Webscraping keeps your Notion pages' nice looks, but isn't a safe backup method.\
+> Webscraping is not safe backup method.\
 > For a more reliable option, check out '[NotionBackup](https://github.com/sueszli/notionBackup)' which just fixes Notion's original HTML exports.

 <br><br><br><br>